docutils/docutils/docutils/docs/user/latex.rst

 The "latex" writer uses the LaTeX package Babel_ and the "xetex" writer uses Polyglossia_ for language_ support (hyphenation rules, auto-text localisations and typographic rules).
-Polyglossia_ supports more languages, so switching to the "xetex_" writer may help.
+Polyglossia_ supports more languages, so switching to the "xetex" writer may help.

 For short quotes or if language support is provided by the user via other `LaTeX document classes and packages`_, the warning can be ignored.